quii/learn-go-with-tests/mocking.md

 While this is a pretty trivial program, to test it fully we will need as always to take an _iterative_, _test-driven_ approach.

 What do I mean by iterative?
 We make sure we take the smallest steps we can to have _useful software_.

-We dont want to spend a long time with code that will theoretically work after some hacking.
+We dont want to spend a long time with code that will theoretically work after some hacking because that's often how developers fall down rabit holes. **It's an important skill to be able to slice up requirements as small as you can so you can have _working software_.**

+Here's how we can divide our work up and iterate on it

+- Print 5
-- Print 5 to 1, followed by "Go!" to stdout
+- Print 5 to Go!
-- Wait a second between each
+- Wait a second between each line

-Let's just work on the first one, writing a program which prints 5 to 1 to stdout.
+Let's just work on the first one.

 ## Write the test first